karelia03/Modern_Banking_App/README.md

 Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.
-⚙️ Tech Stack:
+## <a name="tech-stack">⚙️ Tech Stack</a>

-Next.js,
+- Next.js
-TypeScript,
+- TypeScript
-Appwrite,
+- Appwrite
-Plaid,
+- Plaid
-Dwolla,
+- Dwolla
-React Hook Form,
+- React Hook Form
-Zod,
+- Zod
-TailwindCSS,
+- TailwindCSS
-Chart.js,
+- Chart.js
-ShadCN
+- ShadCN

-🔋 Features
+## <a name="features">🔋 Features</a>

-👉 Authentication: An ultra-secure SSR authentication with proper validations and authorization
+👉 **Authentication**: An ultra-secure SSR authentication with proper validations and authorization

-👉 Connect Banks: Integrates with Plaid for multiple bank account linking
+👉 **Connect Banks**: Integrates with Plaid for multiple bank account linking

-👉 Home Page: Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc
+👉 **Home Page**: Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc

-👉 My Banks: Check the complete list of all connected banks with respective balances, account details
+👉 **My Banks**: Check the complete list of all connected banks with respective balances, account details

-👉 Transaction History: Includes pagination and filtering options for viewing transaction history of different banks
+👉 **Transaction History**: Includes pagination and filtering options for viewing transaction history of different banks

-👉 Real-time Updates: Reflects changes across all relevant pages upon connecting new bank accounts.
+👉 **Real-time Updates**: Reflects changes across all relevant pages upon connecting new bank accounts.

-👉 Funds Transfer: Allows users to transfer funds using Dwolla to other accounts with required fields and recipient bank ID.
+👉 **Funds Transfer**: Allows users to transfer funds using Dwolla to other accounts with required fields and recipient bank ID.

-👉 Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.
+👉 **Responsiveness**: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.

 and many more, including code architecture and reusability.